Transalpina/Europe Square: Overview

 From 1947 (Treaty of Paris) an international border between Italy and Yugoslavia (Slovenia since 1991) crosses the square.
 Until 2004 the square was divided by a border wall; movement on the square is now free because both Italy and Slovenia are EU members and part of the Schengen Area.
 Before 21 December 2007, free movement was only allowed within the square provided that a person that entered the square from one country returned to that country.
 An approved border crossing was located 100 m from the square.
 It is now no longer needed and has not been in use since 2007.

 Naming

 The square, in which is located Nova Gorica station, until 1947 Gorizia Montesanto, was named after the Transalpine Railway, Jesenice-Trieste.
 The naming of the square is somewhat controversial because Slovenia suggested "Europe Square", but Italy has preferred to use the old historical name Piazza della Transalpina.

 Location

-In the Slovenian side the square is crossed, parallelly to the station building, by a road named "Kolodvorska pot".
+On the Slovenian side the square is crossed, parallel to the station building, by a road named "Kolodvorska pot".
 The partly parallel Italian road is "Via Ugo Foscolo", that continues as "Via Caterina Percoto".
 Always on the Italian side, "Via Giuseppe Caprin", that starts in "Via Montesanto" ends in front of the station.